ashifolfi/godot-emvent/README.md

 # eMVent
 A highly extendable, easy to use RPG Maker inspired event system for Godot.

-**WARNING: This addon is currently in a Proof Of Concept state.
-It's not recommended to be used in a production environment and is missing many features still.**
+**WARNING: This addon is currently in the experimental phase.
+Thing will change rapidly as features are fleshed out and added.**

 Features:
 - An easy to use event sheet styled editor that adapts to custom commands easily